3fon3fonov/exostriker/README.md

 **Papers used The Exo-Striker (to my knowledge)**

-* And at least 7 more papers in preperation!

 * Stock, S., J. Kemmer, S. Reffert, et al. (2020).
 The CARMENES search for exoplanets around M dwarfs.
-Characterization of the nearby ultra-compact multiplanetary system YZ Ceti. arXiv e-prints arXiv:2002.01772.
+Characterization of the nearby ultra-compact multiplanetary system YZ Ceti.
+(A&A, in press) arXiv e-prints arXiv:2002.01772.

 * Trifonov, T., M. H. Lee, M. Kürster, et al. (2020).
 The CARMENES search for exoplanets around M dwarfs.
 Dynamical characterization of the multiple planet system GJ 1148 and prospects of habitable exomoons around GJ 1148 b.
 (A&A, in press) arXiv e-prints arXiv:2002.00906.

 * Trifon Trifonov, Lev Tal-Or, Mathias Zechmeister, et al. (2020).
+A public HARPS radial velocity database corrected for systematic errors.
 A&A, 636, A74

 * Luque, R., T. Trifonov, S. Reffert, et al. (2019).
 Precise radial velocities of giant stars.
 XIII.
 A second Jupiter orbiting in 4:3 resonance in the 7 CMa system.
-ApJ 631 A136.
+ApJ, 631, A136.

 * Trifonov, Trifon, Stephan Stock, Thomas Henning, et al. (2019).
 Two Jovian Planets around the Giant Star HD 202696: A Growing Population of Packed Massive Planetary Pairs around Massive Stars?.
-AJ 157 (3):93.
+AJ, 157, 93.

 * Trifonov, Trifon, Jan Rybizki, and Martin Kürster.
 (2019).
 TESS exoplanet candidates validated with HARPS archival data.
 A massive Neptune around GJ 143 and two Neptunes around HD 23472.
-A&A 622 L7.
+A&A, 622, L7.

+(And as of April 2020, at least 7 more papers in preperation !!!)